paul-hammant/tbd/content/branch-for-release/index.md

 not going to just issue another release from the trunk).

 Brad Appleton points out that many do not realize that branches can be created **retroactively**.
-That is taken advantage of here in the case of bugs after "release from tag", or even changes for point releases.
+That is taken advantage of here in the case of bugs after "release from a tag", or even changes for point releases.

-### Cherry-picks from Trunk to branch ONLY
+### Cherry-picks from the trunk to branch ONLY

 You should not fix bugs on the release branch in the expectation of cherry-picking them back to the trunk.
 Why?
 Well in case you forget to do that in the heat of the moment.
 Forgetting means a regression in production some